 3. Decelerating dividend growth rates

-The is the first long-range sign that a long-growing company could fall flat on its face.
-Investors should take note when a company that has grown its dividend at a hearty clip over a multi-year period suddenly yanks back the reins and reduces the size of its dividend hikes.
+This is the first long-range sign that a long-growing company could fall flat on its face.
+Investors should take note when a company that has grown its dividend at a hearty clip over a multiyear period suddenly yanks back the reins and reduces the size of its dividend hikes.

 Despite the many possible exceptions to this rule, you should know that dividend cuts are usually preceded by a deceleration in dividend growth.
 Keep an eye on the size of the dividend increases of the stocks in your portfolio.